Mariana-Tek/xplor-ios-challenge/SwiftChallenges.md

 let newColor = Color(0.3, 1.1, 4.0)

-## 9. What will be the value of lightSwitch afterr the code is executed?
+## 9. What will be the value of lightSwitch after the code is executed?

 enum OnOffSwitch: Togglable {
     case off, on